How to Grow an Herb Garden From Seed

 After a few days of acclimatizing, you can finally plant them in your garden.

-Growing Herbs Outdoors From Seeds
+Starting Herbs Outdoors From Seeds

 Most herbs can be grown from seed right in the garden, and in some cases it is the best way to go, like for: borage, fennel, parsley, sesame, and more.